Deep reinforcement learning: Multi-agent reinforcement learning

 Many applications of reinforcement learning do not involve just a single agent, but rather a collection of agents that learn together and co-adapt.
 These agents may be competitive, as in many games, or cooperative as in many real-world multi-agent systems.
 Multi-agent reinforcement learning studies the problems introduced in this setting.

 Generalization

 The promise of using deep learning tools in reinforcement learning is generalization: the ability to operate correctly on previously unseen inputs.
 For instance, neural networks trained for image recognition can recognize that a picture contains a bird even it has never seen that particular image or even that particular bird.
 Since deep RL allows raw data (e.g. pixels) as input, there is a reduced need to predefine the environment, allowing the model to be generalized to multiple applications.
 With this layer of abstraction, deep reinforcement learning algorithms can be designed in a way that allows them to be general and the same model can be used for different tasks.
 One method of increasing the ability of policies trained with deep RL policies to generalize is to incorporate representation learning.

+Hybrid action spaces

+Some reinforcement learning problems involve hybrid action spaces, in which actions contain both discrete and continuous components.
+A common formulation is the parameterized action space, where an agent selects a discrete action together with continuous parameters associated with that action.
+Deep reinforcement learning methods have addressed such spaces using different approaches, including separate networks for discrete action selection and continuous parameter optimization, as well as learned representations that embed the hybrid action space into a continuous latent space.
+More general formulations can involve heterogeneous discrete and continuous decisions that are optimized jointly.
+One example is to use a shared state representation with specialized action heads and represents discrete actions by their probability distributions during training, allowing the discrete and continuous components to be optimized through a shared critic.